Car driving simulator

 What sets industrial engineering apart from other engineering disciplines is its broader scope.
 An IE deals with people as well as things.
 The industrial engineer applies problem-solving techniques in almost every kind of industry, business, or institution.
 There are IEs in banks, hospitals, government at all levels, transportation, construction, processing, social services, electronics, facilities design, manufacturing, and warehousing.

-An IE looks at the "big picture" of what makes society perform best—the right combination of human resources, natural resources, and human-made structures and equipment.
+An IE looks at the "big picture" of what makes society perform best — the right combination of human resources, natural resources, and human-made structures and equipment.
 An IE bridges the gap between management and operations, dealing with and motivating people as well as determining what tools should be used and how they should be used.
 Industrial engineering is concerned with performance measures and standards, research of new products and product applications, ways to improve use of scarce resources, and many other problem-solving adventures.

-Because industrial engineering serves a broad cross-section of business, industry and institutions, the IE's work environment varies from office to plant to field.
+Because industrial engineering serves a broad cross-section of business, industry, and institutions, the IE's work environment varies from office to plant to field.
 Choices can be made even after the IE begins his or her career.
 Few other vocations offer a graduating student such a wide selection of places to work or kind of work to perform.
 Need for industrial engineers makes this profession particularly attractive from the financial standpoint.
 Beginning salaries rank in the top group of high-paying engineering disciplines, and fast advancement is not unusual.

 In the industrial and systems engineering department at UW–Madison, the course curriculum is set up to provide a diversified background and at the same time allow choices according to individual interests.
 Specialized coursework might be categorized in four main areas:

-• Engineering Analytics and Operations Research
+• Optimization and Operations Research

 • Human Factors and Ergonomics

-Admission to the College as a Freshman
+Admission to the College as a First-Year Student

 Students applying to UW–Madison need to indicate an engineering major as their first choice in order to be considered for direct admission to the College of Engineering.
-Direct admission to a major means students will start in the program of their choice in the College of Engineering and will need to meet progression requirements at the end of the first year to guarantee advancement in that program.
+Being directly admitted to a major means students will start in the program of their choice in the College of Engineering and will need to meet progression requirements at the end of the first year to guarantee advancement in that program.

 Cross-Campus Transfer to Engineering

-UW–Madison students in other schools and colleges on campus must meet minimum admission requirements for admission consideration to engineering degree granting classifications.
+UW–Madison students in other schools and colleges on campus must meet minimum admission requirements for admission consideration to engineering degree programs.
 Cross-campus admission is competitive and selective, and the grade point average expectations may increase as demand trends change.
 The student’s overall academic record at UW–Madison is also considered.
 Students apply to their intended engineering program by submitting the online application by stated deadlines for spring and fall.
 The College of Engineering offers an online information tutorial and drop-in advising for students to learn about the cross-campus transfer process.

 Off-Campus Transfer to Engineering